Home » Koh Chang » Koh Chang Beaches

 Accommodation

 Accommodation ranges from a the 2 star large hotel, Mercure Hideaway at the southern end to small standard resorts at Bailan Beach Resort and White House.
-There’s plenty of bungalows and traveller spots too including Harley Moon, Lazy Republique, Cocoon, 3 Trees and Elephant Bay.
+There’s plenty of bungalows and traveller spots too including Red Moon, Lazy Republique, Cocoon, 3 Trees and Elephant Bay.

 Restaurants and Nightlife